joshuacc/tdd-with-jasmine/outline.md

     * Writing tests beforehand forces you to think through how you want your code to behave before you start writing it.
     * Leads to better code design by encouraging smaller pieces of code which you can combine to achieve your larger goals.
     * Means that you know you wrote the tests correctly.
 If you didn't see the tests fail, you're not actually sure that they *will* fail.
+    * Your tests will be more complete, because you at each step you only write the code necessary to pass the newly added spec.
+You just keep adding specs until your code is feature complete.
 * More handy features
     * Some matchers
     * Spies